skeller01/wedding-website/documentation/requirements/current-state-design.md

 - StyleSheet: custom site presentation and responsive behavior.
 Evidence: observed.
 - ClientScript: current active local script initializes a countdown element that is no longer present.
 Evidence: observed.
 - ImageAssets: local media referenced by pages.
 Evidence: scan.
+- StaticGallery: proposed future static photo gallery using checked-in images/pages.
+Evidence: user update.
 - ExternalResourceLinks: CDNs and outbound venue/hotel/activity links.
 Evidence: scan.
 - DocumentationWorkspace: planning and requirements artifacts.
 Evidence: observed.

 ### Architectural Notes
-- There is no build step, template engine, component system, backend, or database.
+- There is no build step, template engine, component system, backend, upload service, or database.
 - Repeated navigation/footer markup is the main maintainability tradeoff.
 - Legacy countdown and validation assets are cleanup candidates.

 ### Assumptions
 - A static structure remains intentionally simple for the current site.
-- Any future gallery can start as static content.
+- Future gallery should start as static content.

 ### Gaps and Questions
 - Whether to remove dead local scripts now.
+- Which selected photos should seed the static gallery.
 - Whether to introduce templates only if content maintenance grows.

 ### Change Recommendations